St. Paul’s Chapel

 Now Accepting Audition Requests

-Downtown Voices is accepting new high-level volunteer singers in the fall of 2019; auditions will be held in June and August.
+Downtown Voices will be accepting new high-level volunteer singers in January 2020.
 If you are interested in auditioning, please fill out the form below and you will be contacted with further instructions.
 All applicants are required to submit a video sample of their singing and after a screening process, successful applicants will be invited to audition in person.
-These auditions will include sight-reading from a four-part hymn, singing a prepared choral piece, as well as performing an aria of the singer’s choosing.
+These auditions will include sight-reading from a four-part hymn, singing a prepared choral piece, as well as performing an aria or art song of the singer’s choosing.

-Downtown Voices rehearses on Wednesday evenings, 6:30–9pm, from September through June in Lower Manhattan.
+Downtown Voices rehearses on Wednesday evenings, 6:30–9pm, with occasional rehearsals extending to 9:30pm, from September through June in Lower Manhattan.
 Choir members must attend at least 80% of rehearsals and are required to attend all dress rehearsals and concerts (approximately six per year).
 Please contact the chorus manager if you have questions.

 If you would like more information about Downtown Voices, please contact Chorus Manager Sandy Sobey at email@example.com.